-{[11} In Scott-Pontzer v.
-Liberty Mutual Fire Insurance Co.
-(1999), 85 Ohio St.3d 660, 710 N.E.2d 1116, the Ohio Supreme Court found a corporation's employees to be insureds and therefore entitled to underinsured motorist coverage under a commercial automobile liability policy which designated the corporation as the named insured and which defined "insured" to include "vou" and "[i]f vou are an individual, any family member."
-The Court therein stated that "uninsured motorist coverage, mandated by law pursuant to R.C.
+{¶11} In Scott-Pontzer v.
+Liberty Mut.
+Fire Ins.
+Co.
+(1999), 85 Ohio St.3d 660, 710 N.E.2d 1116, the Ohio Supreme Court found a corporation's employees to be insureds and therefore entitled to underinsured motorist coverage under a commercial automobile liability policy that designated the corporation as the named insured and that defined "insured" to include "you" and "[i]f you are an individual, any family member."
+The court therein stated that "uninsured motorist coverage, mandated by law pursuant to R.C.
 3937.18, was designed by the General Assembly to protect persons, not vehicles."
 Id. at 664, 710 N.E.2d 1116, citing Martin v.
 Midwestern Group, Ins.
 Co.
 (1994), 70 Ohio St.3d 478, 639 N.E.2d 438, paragraph one of the syllabus.
-The Court reasoned that it would be meaningless to limit protection solely to a corporate entity which cannot occupy or operate a motor vehicle or suffer bodily injury or death.
+The court reasoned that it would be meaningless to limit protection solely to a corporate entity which cannot occupy or operate a motor vehicle or suffer bodily injury or death.
 Id.
-The Ohio Supreme Court thus concluded that the term "you," while referring to plaintiff's decedent's employer, also included the employees since a corporation can only act by and through live persons.
+The Ohio Supreme Court thus concluded that the term "you," while referring to plaintiff's decedent's employer, also included the employees, since a corporation can act only by and through live persons.
 Id. at 666.
 In the later case of Ezawa v.
-Yasuda Fire & Marine Insurance Company (1999), 86 Ohio St.3d 557, the Ohio Supreme Court found the insurance policy in guestion afforded underinsured motorist coverage for bodily injury to a family member of an insured employee.
+Yasuda Fire & Marine Ins.
+Co.
+(1999), 86 Ohio St.3d 557, the Ohio Supreme Court found that the insurance policy in question afforded underinsured motorist coverage for bodily injury to a family member of an insured employee.

-{¶12} In the case sub judice, Selective's commercial auto policy at issue includes aUIM endorsement containing the following pertinent language:
+{¶12} In the case sub judice, Selective's commercial auto policy at issue includes a UIM endorsement containing the following pertinent language: